 Religious Profile and Funeral Customs of Nepal

 Although officially a secular nation, the great majority of Nepalis follow Hinduism or Buddhism.
 There are also small Christian and Muslim minorities.
 Religious services for all of these religious are available in Nepal, although availability of Christian and Muslim services may be limited depending on the area.
 Because cremation is used in Hindu and Buddhist ceremonies, burial in Nepal is relatively rare and practically impossible for a foreigner.
+Do not expect that burial will be an option in Nepal.

 Minimum or Maximum Period Before Disposition of Remains